 Add peers to the relay

-Generate pairing codes and share them with your peers:
+Generate invite codes and share them with your peers:

-# Each person joins with one command on their machine:
+# Each person joins with one command on their device:

-Pairing codes handle authorization automatically.
-Everyone who joins with a code from the same relay is mutually authorized and can verify each other with shurli verify <name>.
+Invite codes handle authorization automatically.
+Everyone who joins through the same relay is mutually authorized and can verify each other with shurli verify <name>.

 Option B: Manual authorization